Spookywy/Spookywy.github.io/about.md

 Hello 👋 my name is Valentin Menoret.

-I am a 25 years old software engineer with a passion for new technologies and a strong desire to constantly improve my craft.
+I am a software engineer with a passion for new technologies and a strong desire to constantly improve my craft.

 I graduated from 🎓[IMT Atlantique][imt-a] in 2022 with a master's degree in software engineering.